 Having recently moved to the US from Iran, Babak (Shahab Hosseini) and his wife Neda (Niousha Noor) spend an evening with some friends for dinner.
 As the women chat while preparing the meal, Babak and his friend Farhad (Armin Amiri) venture to another room to smoke and drink, revealing some hardships.
 After dinner, the couple decide to leave before it gets too late, in order to get their infant daughter to her own bed.
 With Babak inebriated, Neda attempts to convince him to let her drive, but due to her having a suspended license, he refuses.

 After driving for some time, they end up in the downtown area, with the GPS failing to properly reroute them.
 With tensions growing between them and midnight approaching, they decide to turn in at a nearby hotel.
 It’s an old, desolate place, with just the hotel manager (George Maguire) in sight.
 Once checked in they attempt to get some sleep, but their night is filled with unexplained events.
 From strange sounds to hallucinations, Babak and Neda will be terrorized by something unknown, that seems to be pulling from their own secrets.

-Written and directed by Kourosh Ahari, serving as his directorial debut, The Night is a chilling horror film building consistent tension, both supernatural and other, to deliver unexpected psychological frights.
+Written and directed by Kourosh Ahari, serving as his directorial debut, The Night is a chilling horror film that builds consistent tension, both supernatural and other, to deliver unexpected psychological frights.
 While it certainly has some of your more standard scares at times, including a few well placed diegetic moments, it really leans heavily on giving you a sense of unease.
 It’s oftentimes unassuming in its reveals, which I found to be the ones that stick with you the most.